safat661/safat661/README.md

-- 👋 Hi, I'm Khan.
+- 👋 Hi, I'm Khan Ananta.
 I recently graduated with a bachelor's degree in Computer Science.
 - 👀 I’m interested in developing web application.
 The latest project that I am working on, is the weather app which is containerized with Docker and being automated with Jenkins
 - 🌱 I’m currently learning javascript framework which includes NodeJS and ReactJs.
 Alongside, I am also learning core principles of Software Design
 - 📫 You can reach me here:- safat661@gmail.com